-1. Transportation and Land Use Maps Update, Subdivision Regulation, and Road Code Revisions WILMAPCO STAFF PARTICIPANT: Heather Dunigan, Principal Planner, William Swiatek, Principal Planner WILMAPCO has provided support for comprehensive plan development and implementation in North East.
-The Town of North East completed revisions to the Transportation and Land Use Maps.
+1. Transportation and Land Use Maps Update

+WILMAPCO STAFF PARTICIPANT: Heather Dunigan, Principal Planner, William Swiatek, Principal Planner The Town of North East completed revisions to the Transportation and Land Use Maps.
 Staff will work with the town as they implement roads, trails, bicycle paths, sidewalks and identify the course of planning for North East.